What is the NVC?

 NVC stands for the National Visa Center, where Step 2 of the Immigrant Visa Process takes place.
 The National Visa Center is a government agency in Portsmouth, NH that Is responsible for pre-processing immigrant visa petitions.
 You can think of the NVC as the middleman between USCIS and the U.S. Consulate, the agency that will ultimately issue your visa.
 The NVC’s whole job is to create your case and deal with your civil documents so you have the correct documents when it comes time to get your visa.
 The NVC process is one of the most important steps of the overall immigrant visa process because all your documents must be reviewed at the time of your consular interview.

-How Long Does the NVC Take to Review Documents?
+How Much Time Does the NVC Take to Review Documents?

 It takes the National Visa Center (NVC) about 2 months to review documents.
 If you are waiting for documents to be processed, you may visit NVC timeframes to know the current processing time -- the data on that site is updated once a week.
 If you have not received a response for your matter, reach out to the NVC via their online form.
 It may take up to 8 weeks to receive a response from them.